 - And much more!

 One of us grew up in Toronto for 10 years.
 We have visited Toronto on business and pleasure many times.
-This scavenger hunt will be tested in July 2018.
+This scavenger hunt was tested in September 2018.

 Starting Point: Sheraton Center, 123 Queen St W, Toronto, ON M5H 2M9